Ankhesenamun: Hittite letters

-A document was found in the ancient Hittite capital of Hattusa that dates to the Amarna period: the so-called "Deeds" of Suppiluliuma I. The document relates that Hittite ruler, Suppiluliuma I, while being in siege on Karkemish, received a letter from the Egyptian queen.
+A document was found in the ancient Hittite capital of Hattusa dating back to the Amarna period.
+The document—part of the so-called Deeds of Suppiluliuma I—relates that Hittite ruler, Suppiluliuma I, while laying siege to Karkemish, received a letter from the Egyptian queen.
 The letter reads:

 My husband has died and I have no son.
 They say about you that you have many sons.
 You might give me one of your sons to become my husband.
 I would not wish to take one of my subjects as a husband...
 I am afraid.

 This document is considered extraordinary, as Egyptians traditionally considered foreigners to be inferior.
 Suppiluliuma I was amazed and exclaimed to his courtiers:

 Nothing like this has happened to me in my entire life!

-Understandably, he was wary and had an envoy investigate, but by delaying, he missed his apparent opportunity to bring Egypt into his empire.
-He eventually did send one of his sons, Zannanza, but the prince died en route, perhaps being murdered.
+Suppiluliuma sent an envoy to investigate and eventually did send one of his sons, Zannanza, but the prince died en route, perhaps being murdered.

 The identity of the queen who wrote the letter is uncertain.
 In the Hittite annals, she is called Dakhamunzu, a transliteration of the Egyptian title, Tahemetnesu (The King's Wife).
 Possible candidates for the author of the letter are Nefertiti, Meritaten, and Ankhesenamun.
 Ankhesenamun once seemed likely since there were no royal candidates for the throne on the death of her husband, Tutankhamun, whereas Akhenaten had at least two legitimate successors.
-But this was based on a 27-year reign for the last 18th dynasty, pharaoh Horemheb, who is now accepted to have had a shorter reign of only 14 years.
+But this was based on a 27-year reign for the last pharaoh of the 18th dynasty, Horemheb, who is now accepted to have had a shorter reign of only 14 years.
 Since Nefertiti was depicted as powerful as her husband in official monuments smiting Egypt's enemies, researcher Nicholas Reeves believes she might be the Dakhamunzu in the Amarna correspondence.
 That would make the subject deceased Egyptian king appear to be Akhenaten rather than Tutankhamun.
 As noted, Akhenaten had potential heirs, including Tutankhamun, to whom Nefertiti could be married.
 Other researchers focus upon the phrase regarding marriage to 'one of my subjects' (translated by some as 'servants') as possibly a reference to the Grand Vizier Ay or a secondary member of the Egyptian royal family line, however, and that Ankhesenamun may have been being pressured by Ay to marry him and legitimize his claim to the throne of Egypt (which she eventually did).